-While majority of the entrepreneurs surveyed (51%) indicate that they are aware of state support, they have not found them to be adequate in meeting their current needs.
+While the majority of the entrepreneurs surveyed (51%) indicate that they are aware of state support, they have not found them to be adequate in meeting their current needs.
 Almost a quarter of them are unaware of any support whatsoever being available to them.

-The innovation and business ecosystems stakeholders who have contributed to this report have echoed these findings, stating that despite the immediate reassignment of funding due to COVID-19, governments must look to do more to support SMEs in the short-term because they are critically important for economic development, job creation and value creation along supply chains.
+The experts who have contributed to this report have echoed these findings, stating that despite the immediate reassignment of funding for COVID-19, governments must look to do more to support SMEs in the short-term because they are critically important for economic development, job creation and value creation along supply chains.